ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>I’m John Estropia from Eureka’s Mobile Platforms team.
 This article is posted as the 7th entry for the 2024 Pairs Engineering Advent…</blockquote>

 <h3>3.
-How I reduce the iOS Banking app size by 50% - <a href="https://medium.com/gitconnected/how-i-reduce-the-ios-banking-app-size-by-50-41410e091969" target="_blank" rel="noopener noreferrer">link</a></h3>
+When to Use Retrofit and When to Use Ktor: A Guide for Android Developers - <a href="https://medium.com/proandroiddev/when-to-use-retrofit-and-when-to-use-ktor-a-guide-for-android-developers-918491dcf69a" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Level Up Coding`**
+✍️ **posted by `ProAndroidDev`**

-<blockquote>Learn how to analyze the iOS app size and techniques you can apply to reduce the size</blockquote>
+<blockquote>Understand the Strengths of Retrofit and Ktor to Choose the Best Networking Solution for Your Android Projects</blockquote>

 <h3>4.
-Vivo Versatile: Development Readily available - <a href="https://medium.com/@aizazkhana152/vivo-versatile-development-readily-available-2345281c76f4" target="_blank" rel="noopener noreferrer">link</a></h3>
+SwiftUI Animation: Creating an Interactive Button with TimelineView - <a href="https://medium.com/@sviatoslav.kliuchev/swiftui-animation-creating-an-interactive-button-with-timelineview-bd12812c72e4" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aizaz khan Aizaz khan`**
+✍️ **posted by `Sviatoslav`**

-<blockquote>Vivo Versatile, a worldwide cell phone brand, has quickly laid down a good foundation for itself as a forerunner in the innovation business…</blockquote>
+<blockquote>Hi there!
+Since I started working on a side project in SwiftUI, I’ve been sharing my journey and the things I do every day while working on…</blockquote>

 <h3>5.
 Serverless, Location-Aware Search for web and mobile apps with Agent Builder & BigQuery - <a href="https://medium.com/google-cloud/serverless-location-aware-search-for-web-and-mobile-apps-with-agent-builder-bigquery-89f2fef1ab20" target="_blank" rel="noopener noreferrer">link</a></h3>